2025 Solar Incentives Guide for East Cocalico, PA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have heard of.
 The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
 The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.

 The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

 Your local East Cocalico solar panel installation expert can offer more information about the ITC and how it applies to your situation.